 How To Prevent Hermit Crabs From Drowning

 One pool should contain dechlorinated freshwater, while the other needs a sprinkling of marine salt.
-Never use table salt as iodine is toxic.
+Never use table salt because iodine is toxic.

-- Humidity should be at 80%
+- The humidity level should be 80%

-- Temperature should be 80 degrees
+- The temperature should be 80 degrees

-You can use a hygrometer to measure humidity and a misting spray to apply more to the atmosphere.
-As a rule of thumb, mirror your hermit crab’s natural environment to keep it healthy.
+You can use a hygrometer to measure humidity and a misting spray to apply more humidity to the tank.
+It’s advisable to closely mirror the natural environment of hermit crabs to keep them healthy.

 Unfortunately, owners can lose hermit crabs due to drowning if the setup is wrong.
 So, ensure the tank setup is suitable (shallow water, easy exit points via ramps, etc.) to minimize the drowning risk.